CommunistMountain/BalanceModFork/checklist.md

         <li>Rock Assault (Elite): Crew range from 4 to 5.</li>
         <li>Auto-ships: Removed doors.</li>
         <li>Auto-scout and Auto-surveyor: Shields are now guaranteed.</li>
-        <li>Auto-ships, and Flagship when automated: now able to fix breaches, at about 1/3 of Human.
-(TODO Custom value version of 0.083 (check that more decimal places than 2 are allowed?).
-Call it SLUG_GEL_SLOW)</li>
         <li>Flagship (Hard version): In Phase 1, there are extra rooms between each side's 2 Artilleries, connecting all of them, and no room between laser/missile Artilleries and Shields.
 In Phase 2, the left extra room will be destroyed, but a new room will appear between laser Artillery and Shields.
 Likewise for the right extra room in Phase 3, so Phase 3 has vanilla Hard's layout.</li>
     </ol>
     <li>EVENTS:</li>